A grant is one form of financial aid that typically does not have to be repaid.

 Retention of Illinois Students & Equity (RISE) Act and Alternative Application for Illinois Financial Aid

-The Retention of Illinois Students & Equity (RISE) Act allows eligible undocumented students and transgender students who are disqualified from federal financial aid to apply for all forms of state financial aid.
-The Alternative Application for Illinois Financial Aid provides pathways for these qualified students to apply for Monetary Award Program (MAP) grants, the state's largest need-based grant programs for low-income college students.
+The Retention of Illinois Students & Equity (RISE) Act allows eligible undocumented students who are disqualified from federal financial aid to apply for all forms of state financial aid.
+The Alternative Application for Illinois Financial Aid (Alternative Application) provides a way for these qualified students to apply for Monetary Award Program (MAP) grants, the state's largest need-based grant program for low-income college students.

 +